nginx/unit-docs/source/troubleshooting.rst

 Unit maintains a single general-purpose log for diagnostics and troubleshooting (not to be confused with the :ref:`access log <configuration-access-log>`).
-Usually, the log file is found here: :file:`/var/log/unit.log`; to locate it in your system:
+To find out its default location in your Unit installation:

 .. code-block:: console